jeffreykegler/old_kollos/notes/misc/strand.md

 ### Adding bocage nodes recursively

+The pseudo-code function
-The function `Recursive-node-add(prefix-node, suffix-element, rule)` creates a new node, call it `new-node`, from `suffix-element`.
+`Recursive-node-add(prefix-node, suffix-element, rule)`
+creates a new node, call it `new-node`, from `suffix-element`.
 `suffix-element` may be either an Earley item